BenBrooke450/Databricks-Formula1-Project/README.md

 ## Objective
 Develop and manage a Data Pipeline using Databricks and Azure to analyze and visualize Formula 1 race results.

-### Overview
-For a comprehensive introduction to Formula 1 racing, visit this https://f1chronicle.com/a-beginners-guide-to-formula-1/

 ![F1 Overview](./images/overview.png)

 ## Data Source